Need help? Call Tony now: 01952 407599

 I run a consultancy with AI.
 My entire operational wiki is about 40 files.

-When two documents cover overlapping ground, I merge them.
-When content migrates to a finished asset (an ebook, a guide), the draft wiki page gets deleted.
-When a reference link points somewhere stale, it gets fixed or removed.
+When I find two documents that cover overlapping ground, I merge them.
+When content migrates to a finished asset (an ebook, a guide), I delete the draft wiki page.
+When a reference link points somewhere stale, I fix it or I remove it.

 Maintenance is the discipline.
-Not just resisting new files, but actively consolidating what exists.
+Not just resisting new files, but actively consolidating what already exists.

 Zone Loading